ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_BFS"></a>
 ### Breadth First Traversal
-The BFS on a graph is very similar to the BFS on a tree.
-For those who haven't completed the section on trees above, BFS is a searching technique which helps you search through various nodes of a tree or a graph level by level.
+BFS is a searching technique which helps you search through various nodes of a tree or a graph, level by level.
 We begin with a starting index, root in case of trees, and then traverse all the nodes that can be reached from in one step and and add them in a queue.
 Then for all the nodes present in the queue we repeat the process, until the queue becomes empty.
 Why use a queue?
 The aim of a BFS search is to first visit all direct children of the node and then proceed with each child seperately.
 This can be achieved by maintaining a queue which follows a FIFO order and hence only when the processing of parents at the starting of the queue is completed, the subequent children are proccessed.

 The difference between the BFS of a tree and that of a graph is that in graphs we need to maintain a visited array, to store the nodes which have been visited before.
 This is needed because unlike trees, graphs may contain cycles and without a visited array the search might end up in an infinite loop.
 We further build our graph class by adding the BFS functionality to it.
 ```java